IamKay/100DaysOfCode/README.md

 * Day 75
   > Managed to do a lil bit of frontend.
 Also, have to make a couple of widgets in react for someone, so i'll begin those tomorrow.

+* Day 76
+  > Started doing the react stuff i was talking about.
+I'll post a link to the repo(s) soon.
+Also, installing preact is difficult.
+So a fix is to use **yarn**.
+Even then a couple of dependencies are left.
+So either configure the project by hand or just use **create-react-app**.